abhinavpb-249/jumpcutter-GUI/README.md

 Go here for a more polished version of this software that my friends and I have been working on fr the last year or so: https://jumpcutter.com/

+##GUI
+Developed using tkinter.
+This is just the first draft.
+Looking to make it an android app in the future.

 ## Some heads-up: